Motivation and self-discipline are two important characteristics that can help people in reaching their goals. They are not, however, the same thing.

 Developing self-discipline, however, takes planning, effort, and execution – consistently and over time until it becomes automatic and a part of your life.

 So, again, if you’re serious about creating some changes in your life, you want to start with developing self-discipline.

-And to help you get started, there are three things I would point out about creating self-discipline:
+And to help you get started, there are a few things I would point out about creating self-discipline.

 Like I said earlier, if you require motivation to do something, you’re at the mercy of your emotions, and emotions are fleeting.